AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 link  /**/
 The Demo Project contains many additional examples.
 Before you can open the Demo Project you need to enable the plugin for your engine version ([read more](#Quick-Start)).
-You can migrate the entire level with examples or individual examples to your project using migrate ([read more](#Migrate)).
+You can migrate the entire level with examples or individual examples from Demo Project to your project using migrate ([read more](#Migrate)).

 <br />